i3D-net/ONE-GameHosting-SDK/build.md

 ## Build steps

-After the initial repository clone, make sure to initialize the git submodules with the following command:
+After the initial repository clone, make sure to initialize the git submodules.
+On windows make sure to use git-bash for this:

 ```git-bash
 git submodule update --init --recursive